paulhibbitts/publishing-with-docsify-this/README.md

 _Being open source, you can also host your own Docsify-This instance, with the possibility of even a custom domain!
 No platform lock-in here._

-### Docsify-This Core Design Principles

-* Frictionless Markdown publishing
-* Flexible content display control
-* Author possession of content
-* Support the 5 Rs of OER
-* Authors can help other authors

 ### Example Docsify-This Usage Scenarios

 * Publish your Markdown files as standalone web pages, with no website setup or build process required